Want a FREE copy of the Workplace Wellness Checklist? Yes

 125. Put up a Healthy Lunch Club

-Healthy lunch club meetings will create an opportunity for your employees to support other who might have challenges with eating healthy foods.
+Healthy lunch club meetings will create an opportunity for your employees to support others who might have challenges with eating healthy foods.
 You should permit them to use the facilities in the office for these meeting, remember- a healthy employee means higher productivity in their jobs.

 126. Do Random Acts of Kindness